5.7. Queues¶

 }

-For example, the built-in send
+For example, in the built-in send workflow, there’s a field called destinationqueue

 {